aolabNeuro/analyze/docs/source/preproc.rst

    * - ``timestamp_measure_online`` (float)
      - Uncorrected timestamps measured from the screen and digitized online

 The figure below shows what each timestamp information is captured by each variable.

+.. image:: _images/timestamps_explained.png

+From the experiment computer a clock is recorded in three ways:

+#.
+Directly into the HDF record -- this clock is inaccurate but nice to have as backup
+#.
+As a digital signal from a NIDAQ DIO card -- for accurate (with some latency) sync of BMI3D cycles
+#.
+By measuring a flickering square on the screen with a photodiode -- for accurate measurement of displayed frame timestamps

-The preprocessed ``timestamp`` field will be most useful for aligning data to things that appear on the screen.
+The preprocessed ``timestamp`` field should be used for aligning data to things that appear on the screen.
 However, in some cases there may not be anything appearing on the screen, such as when aligning to laser onset.
-In these cases, the ``timestamp_sync`` will be more accurate and should be applied to events, described below.
+In these cases, the ``timestamp_sync`` will be more accurate and should also be applied to events, described below.

-.. image:: _images/timestamps_explained.png

 **events**